Hayley from missmanypennies.com gives us tips on how to save money and be a bit more frugal.

 The thing with the brand switch experiment is that it’s not about compromising on the taste or quality that you want, just about making sure you’re not spending more than you need to get that.
 So if you try a cheaper brand and aren’t happy with it, don’t switch.
 But if you can’t notice the difference or are happy with the taste of the less expensive brand – you might as well make the saving.

 Switch Your Suppliers

 Changing your energy provider can save you loads of money.
 It’s always worth shopping around to get the best deal.
+You can get £50 when you switch to Bulb!
 If you don’t want to go to the effort of comparing tariffs yourself you can use a service such as Bulb, who will do it all for you.

 Another tip when switching is that you can often get a good cashback rate for changing provider, so definitely check cashback sites such as Topcashback and Quidco to see what’s available!

 It’s not just energy that you can switch and save with – have a look at deals for TV package subscriptions or Broadband providers too.

 Traditional lightbulbs can use a lot of energy, and if you have a lot of them in use in your home, the cost can really add up over the year.
 Switching to LEDs is a good way to save money in the long run.
 With an average use of 4 hours a day, using a LED bulb would save £11 over the course of a year.
 Whilst this doesn’t sound like much, when you add up all the individual bulbs in your house, it’s becomes a more significant amount, especially if you have rooms with spotlights.